marekborowiec/AMAS/README.md

 ```
 pydoc amas.AMAS
 ```
-To access detailed help on the classes and functions available.
+To access detailed documentation for the classes and functions available.

 You can import `AMAS` to your script with:
 ```python